-Some UC transferable courses have credit limitations.
-For details, see a counselor, the Transfer Center advisor, or the articulation officer.
-Computer Information Systems 26 Using Spreadsheets 3 units; 2 hours lecture, 2 hours lab Recommended Preparation: Computer Information Systems 13 with a minimum grade of C or the ability to accurately construct a working spreadsheet which includes labels, values, formulas, and functions Credit, degree applicable Transfer CSU This course is designed for the student who has some initial experience with spreadsheets.
-In this course spreadsheets are used to solve business and information system problems in a graduated series of laboratory projects.
-The database, graphics features, macros, and advanced logical and mathematical functions of spreadsheets are also discussed and utilized.
+Computer Information Systems 26 Using Spreadsheets 3 units; 2 hours lecture, 2 hours lab Recommended Preparation: Computer Information Systems 13 or equivalent expe- Credit, degree applicable Transfer CSU In this course students learn to use spreadsheets to solve business and information system problems in a graduated series of laboratory projects.
+The database, graphics features, macros, and advanced logical and financial functions of spreadsheets are utilized.
+The student will create and enhance charts, work with multiple worksheets and integrate spreadsheets with other Windows applications.
 Computer Information Systems 27 Using Spreadsheet Macros 3 units; 2 hours lecture, 2 hours lab Recommended Preparation: Computer Information Systems 26 or 68 or the ability to construct spreadsheets; Computer Science 5, 10, 20, 25 or 30; or experience in a computer programming language Credit, degree applicable Transfer CSU This course covers macros and the command language structure required to automate spreadsheet operations.
 The student progresses through a complex series of lab exercises to develop the skills required for general business productivity.
-Computer Information Systems 28 Using Database Applications 3 units; 2 hours lecture, 2 hours lab Recommended Preparation: Computer Information Systems 13 with a minimum grade of C or the ability to solve business problems using pseudocode or logic flow diagrams Credit, degree applicable Transfer CSU This course offers introductory instruction in the use of relational database management systems within a Windows environment.
-Applications used for typical business activities such as inventory, sales, personnel, and finance will be presented.
-Computer Information Systems 29 Advanced Database Applications 3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 28 with a minimum grade of C Credit, degree applicable Transfer ČSU This course offers the student advanced instruction in programming and command level activities.
-Such topics as the following will be covered: macro substitution and parameters passing; user defined functions; two dimensional arrays; master file update; file recovery; password protection; procedure files; multiple relations; data input validation; import/export of foreign files; conventional horizontal, pop-up and lightbar menus, and advanced report and label generation.
+Computer Information Systems 28 Using Database Applications 3 units; 2 hours lecture, 2 hours lab Recommended Preparation: Computer Information Systems 13 or equivalent experience Credit, degree applicable Transfer CSU This course offers the student advanced instruction in relational databases in a Windows environment.
+The student designs and develops a database from user specifications.
+Topics include analyzing source documents, normalizing a database, techniques of effective design and creating and implementing all tables and database objects.
+Applications used are typical business operations such as inventory and human resources.
+Computer Information Systems 29 Advanced Database Applications 3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 28 with a minimum grade of C Credit, degree applicable Transfer CSU This course offers the student advanced instruction in relational databases in a Windows environment.
+The student designs and develops a database from user specifications.
+Topics include analyzing source documents, normalizing a database, techniques of effective design and creating and implementing all tables and database objects.
+Applications used are typical business operations such as inventory and human resources.
 Computer Information Systems 30 Introduction to eCommerce 3 units; 2 hours lecture, 3 hours lab Recommended Preparation: Computer Information Systems 13; eligibility for English 84 Credit, degree applicable Transfer CSU This introductory course will acquaint the student with fundamentals of eCommerce.
 The primary focus will be the study of current eCommerce practices, business models, techniques and opportunities for conducting business via the Internet.
-This course will help to prepare students for employment as web masters, Web site designers, and eCommerce business managers.
+This course will help to prepare students for employment as Web masters, website designers, and eCommerce business managers.
 Note: Letter grade or P/NP option.